Mount Magnet

 At Mt Magnet Visitor Centre

-I was planning to visit Wirnda Barna Arts Centre to look at more Aboriginal paintings, but it was closed at the time, so we continued on to see ancient rock formations.
+I was planning to visit Wirnda Barna Arts Centre to look at more Aboriginal paintings.
+Unfortunately, it closed for the day, so we continued on to see ancient rock formations.
 The first (and the only one we had time to visit) was the Granites.
-Located 9 km north of Mount Magnet, the Granites is a spectacular 15 metre escarpment sculptured by erosion and special sites.
+It is a spectacular 15 metre escarpment sculptured by erosion and special sites.
 This place holds great significance to the local Badimaya people.
+The Granites is 9 km north of Mount Magnet town.

 The Granites near Mt Magnet